mapachurro/border-songs/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## What is wrong with you, why is nodejs involved
+## What is wrong with you, why is nodejs involved in writing a book

-Because I'm incorrigible?
-Maybe, but also because I have an idea about how I want this text to be visually represented, and stored (IMMUTABLY !!!1!1), and iterated upon (MERKLE TRIES!!1!!), and therefore, the medium with which I will be binding this book will be JAVASCRIPT.
+I have an idea about how I want this text to be visually represented, and stored (*immutably?*), and iterated upon (*how many writers have wanted the experience of merkle tries for their drafts, and just didn't know they could?*), and therefore, the medium with which I will be binding this book will be JAVASCRIPT.

 # Full track listing